 Significance value for Augmented banking services viz-a-viz Printing of Mini statements, Facility for request to Issue cheque book, Facility for Visa/ Mastero card pay and online customer grievance handling system, is less than 0.050.
-This lends supports to H1(3), H1(3), H1(3), and H1(3) and establishes that there is a significant difference between level of control affected by application of technology based augmented banking administrations by open and private area banks.
+This lends supports to $H{1(3)}$, $H{1(3)}$, $H{1(3)}$, and $H{1(3)}$ and establishes that there is a significant difference between level of control affected by application of technology based augmented banking administrations by open and private area banks.
 The justification critical distinction might be because of the extra highlights or enhancements executed over the long haul in the administrations given by the either area of banks.
 Augmented Banking services are profit yielders to the banks and banks should closely monitor these services as they have contribution towards effective controls.
-Banks should focus on providing these services to customers to make them feel convenient.
 Banks must specifically train 1-2 persons for small customer base branches and 3-5 persons for large customer base branches, in order to deal with such services.
 This will enhance the responsibility and accountability of the banker and strengthen the loose loops of control.To compete with other players in banking industry, banks should try to cash the potentials in the industry.